Alchemy-Chess-Group/react-chess-project-week/README.md

-register button should redirect to /edit-profile make save changes button on edit-profile redirect to / do not allow empty fields
+register button should redirect to /edit-profile make save changes button on edit-profile redirect to / do not allow empty fields.